celestiaorg/docs/developers/blobstream-rollups.md

 #### Sequence of spans: Pros

-- Using a sequence of spans instead of the share commitment allows for simpler proofs
+- Using a sequence of spans instead of the blob share commitment allows for simpler proofs

 #### Sequence of spans: Cons